kpgarcia14/R_Final_Project/README.txt

 Final project for class FANR 8925: Data management and reproducible science.

-Author: Kimberly García. email: kpg59882@uga.edu
+Author: Kimberly García. email: kpg59882@uga.edu Github repository link: The data associated with this report can be found in the Github repository: https://github.com/kpgarcia14/R_Final_Project.git

 # Description of the datasets